 Results are typically available within two days.

-UHS testing locations
+Where are UHS testing locations?

-Fees and insurance for testing
+What are fees and insurance for testing?

 Is antibody testing available?

 Yes, antibody testing to detect past infection is available through UHS.
 See Past COVID-19 Infection.

 How can I share a test result from elsewhere?

 - Campus Maize and BluePrint

 Students, here is all-in-one guidance for what to do, depending on where you live, for:

 - Symptoms of COVID-19